Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 AI changed my run rate.

 Before, I batched more work before a push.
 Now I can ask an agent for a small change, review the diff, and push again.
 That is useful.
 It also multiplies CI runs.

 One prompt can become four commits.
-A small refactor can become one run for tests, one run for lint, one run after a rename, then another run after a fix.
+A small refactor can cause a test run, a lint run, and more runs after each fix.
+AI can produce commits faster than a monthly quota can forgive them.

 The code moved faster than my CI budget.
 With AI, I multiplied my run count, so the GitHub Actions monthly usage limit started to show up too early.
 The quota was no longer an abstract line in billing.
 It became a hard stop in the middle of normal work.

 Waiting on hosted runners was already bad.
 Burning the monthly quota because AI made me iterate more often was worse.

 That is when I stopped treating local CI as a comfort tool.
 I needed a first pass that I could run near the code, before GitHub Actions entered the path.

+### THIS CAN HAPPEN WITH ANY HOSTED RUNNER

+GitHub Actions is where I hit the limit.
+The same failure mode exists with any hosted runner.

+It can be a shared GitLab runner, CircleCI, Bitbucket Pipelines, or another managed CI fleet.
+If the first useful test result depends on a vendor queue, my work depends on that vendor's capacity, control plane, account rules, and billing meter.

+Changing the provider leaves the same dependency in place.
+My code is ready, but someone else's computer has not started it.

+Hosted runners are still useful.
+They give me a clean environment and a final check outside my machine.
+I do not want them to control the full feedback loop.

 ### THE LAST SIX MONTHS DID NOT HELP